uccser/cs-field-guide/csfieldguide/chapters/content/en/human-computer-interaction/sections/whats-the-big-picture.md

 {panel end}

-The study of Human Computer Interaction involves a lot of psychology (how people behave) because this affects how they will use a system.
+The study of HCI involves a lot of psychology (how people behave) because this affects how they will use a system.
 As a simple example, the human short term memory only lasts for a matter of seconds (even in young people!)
 If a device delays a response for more than about 10 seconds, the user has to make a conscious effort to remember what they were doing, and that’s extra work for the user (which from their point of view, makes the system more tiring to use).
 Another example is that people get "captured" into sequences: if you start biking on a route that you take each day, you'll soon find yourself arriving without thinking about every turn along the way, which is fine unless you were supposed to go somewhere else on the way, or if you have recently moved to a new house or workplace.